Register to get access to free programming courses with interactive exercises

 • rotateZ()

-More details about rotateZ() and similar functions will be explained in the topics devoted to 3D transformations.
-The way the other two functions operate in a 2D area can be confusing at first.
+We will explain more details about rotateZ() and similar functions in the topics devoted to 3D transformations.
+The way functions operate in a 2D area can be confusing at first.
 How do you rotate an object on only one axis?
 The answer to this question will come towards the end of the lesson.
-For now, it's worth understanding exactly how the elements rotate and whether it's possible to control the point around which the rotation takes place.
+It's worth understanding exactly how the elements rotate and whether we can control the point around which the rotation happens.

 Rotation point

-If you try to rotate any HTML element on the page, you'll notice that the browser sets the center of the element as the rotation point.
+If you try to rotate any HTML element on the page, you'll notice that the browser sets the element's center as the rotation point.
 It's around this point that all the rotation takes place.
-This keeps the object within its original position and is the most intuitive way to do it.
-Most likely, you'll be able to turn the object 90 degrees clockwise in your head and, even before doing the transformation, determine the final result of it.
+It keeps the object within its original position.
+Most likely, you can turn the object 90 degrees clockwise in your head and, even before doing the transformation, determine the final result of it.

-In the following examples, the axis of rotation will be indicated by a dark square point.
-Watch how the element rotates, but don't be hypnotized :)
+In the following examples, you can see the axis of rotation looking at a dark square point.
+Watch how the element rotates, but don't be hypnotized:

 Using CSS, we can change the point around which the rotation will take place however we want.
-The transform-origin property is used for this; it can take one to three values at a time.
+We use the transform-origin property for this; it can take one to three values at a time.
 The third value is responsible for the z-axis, which we'll look at when we do 3D transformations.
 The behavior when one or two values are specified is as follows:

 • One value: a point on the x-axis is set.
-The y-axis value will be center.
+The y-axis value will be the center

-• Two values: a point is set on the x-axis and on the y-axis.
+• Two values: we set a point on the x-axis and the y-axis

-The values can be percentages or special keywords top, right, bottom, left, center.
+The values can be percentages or keywords top, right, bottom, left, and center.
 Add the upper-left corner as the rotation point for the square from the example above.
-This can be done in two ways:
+We can do it in two ways:

 • transform-origin: left top